jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 <i>meta</i> contains an array of affected nodes falling into three categories.

-- CreateNodes: are those created in the Blockchain database with this transaction
+- <b>CreateNodes</b>: are those created in the Blockchain database with this transaction
-- ModifiedNodes: are those updated in the Blockchain database with this transaction
+- <b>ModifiedNodes</b>: are those updated in the Blockchain database with this transaction
-- DeletedNodes: are those removed from the Blockchain database with this transaction
+- <b>DeletedNodes</b>: are those removed from the Blockchain database with this transaction

 The actual nodes vary depending on the context of the transaction and include things like:

-- AccountRoot: modified when account metadata is updated and XRP balances change
+- <b>AccountRoot</b>: modified when account metadata is updated and XRP balances change
-- TrustLine: created, modified, delete upon trust line state management
+- <b>TrustLine</b>: created, modified, delete upon trust line state management
-- Offer: created, modified, deleted as offer objects are created, accepted, replaced, and removed from the ledger
+- <b>Offer</b>: created, modified, deleted as offer objects are created, accepted, replaced, and removed from the ledger
 - & more

 <h3>XLM</h3>